 West Coast Lady

 Vanessa annabella is a great suburban garden butterfly to attract and raise.
 Hollyhocks are what I used when I was a kid.
-In the wild, these are nettle-feeders.
+In the wild, these are mallow and nettle-feeders.
 True to their common name, they fly in the western U.S., and may be encountered much of the year.
-To separate these from Painted Ladies, compare the shape of the wing tips (more rounded in Painted Ladies, squared-off in annabella); the white areas on the forewings (Painted Ladies have a white bar, West Coast Ladies orange); and the four hind wing blue dots on annabella.
-Is their a butterfly with a nicer name that Vannessa annabella?
+To separate these from Painted Ladies, compare the shape of the forewing tips (more rounded in Painted Ladies, squared-off in annabella); the white areas on the forewings (Painted Ladies have a white bar, West Coast Ladies orange); and the four hind wing blue dots on annabella.
+Is there a butterfly with a nicer name that Vannessa annabella?